-Alissa has been the recipient of the Hensel Award, a Hackman summer research grant, and a Marshall Grant and scholarship from the Key West Literary Seminar to attend the "Emerging Writer's Seminar" in Key West, FL.
-She's pursued scholarly research and presented academic papers on topics as varied as religious influence in the dramas of Christopher Marlowe to the emergence of the novel to the function of an absent character in fiction.
+She has been the recipient of the Hensel Award, a Hackman summer research grant, and a Marshall Grant and scholarship from the Key West Literary Seminar to attend the "Emerging Writer's Seminar" in Key West, FL.
+She's pursued scholarly research and presented academic papers on topics as varied as religious influences in the dramas of Christopher Marlowe, to the emergence of the novel, to the function of an absent character in fiction.
 Her academic interests include American literature of the nineteenth and twentieth century, narrative structure, and characterization--though she is an avid reader of anything she can get her hands on and enjoys most of it.

-Alissa is currently putting the final touches on her novel, The Prodigal, and has also begun a second: Hallowed Be.
+Alissa has finished her first novel, The Prodigal; and is working on or currently hatching several other book-length projects, as well as shorter pieces.
 Though her primary genre is fiction, she also works in poetry, journalism, creative nonfiction and memoir.
-She has taught creative writing to young teens through graduate students, and is particularly interested in helping students discover (or rediscover) their own voices and gifts.
+She has taught creative writing to young teens through graduate students, and runs a popular and longstanding Writer's Workshop in Arlington, MA.
+She is particularly interested in helping students discover (or rediscover) their own voices and gifts.

 Alissa also consults with writers independently to help develop projects, to copy edit or to otherwise assist a writer through the writing process.
 If you are interested in working with her in this capacity, feel free to get in touch!